Miriam-Amara/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-First alx project on pointers
+second alx project on pointers